burkeholland/prompt-crafting-github-copilot/README.md

 use chalk to display the app url
 ```

 Copilot should not only add the chalk code to the highlighted method, but it should add the import at the top of the file as well.
+If it does not add the chalk import, you can fall back to the Ghost Text model where you put your cursor in the imports section and press enter for Copilot to add it automatically.

 > Notice what happened here - Copilot had to update our file in 2 places: the code that uses chalk AND the import.
 This is a good example of how Inline Chat is parsing the prompt in the background to try and help you out.
 It's not enough to update the code we've selected - we also need to update a part of the file that wasn't even included in the prompt.
 Or was it?
 Let's look at the prompt!